imran-salim/to-do-list/README.md

 # to-do-list
 A to-do list written in JavaScript, HTML, and CSS.
-I intend to incorporate React into this project once I have a basic mockup.
+I intend to redo this project with React to see what React abstracts away from this vanilla JavaScript version.
 Currently a work-in-progress.